andrii-korotkov/help-for-ukraine.github.io/index.md

 ## Personal participation

-Contact your govenment representatives and participate in local demonstrations for Ukraine support.
+Contact your government representatives and participate in local demonstrations for Ukraine support.
 Many countries' leaders are already helping Ukraine, but Putin haven't been stopped yet.
 Every bit counts and your participation increases the chances of government taking more action.

 Share the information with your relatives and friends, get them involved into helping.